Chongliang-Utopia/Animator/README.md

 - **Data Managing Part**

-    - **IModel**: This interface represents the operations that can be called on the model.It predefines methods to get a deep copy of all the shapes and a deep copy of the animations in sorted order by starting time.
+    - **IModel**: This interface represents the operations that can be called on the model.
+It predefines methods to get a deep copy of all the shapes and a deep copy of the animations in sorted order by starting time.
 It also defines methods to add a shape, delete a shape and add an animation.